https://the-bare-foot-affiliate.com/

 Looking for Shrimp.

-Getting out to view them is only by sail boat.
+Getting out to view them can only be by sail boat.

 Not your average sail boat, but a dugout sail boat.
 One of the great things about doing things along here is the authenticity of it all.

-For instance these tours out to the Flamingos, are only done by Amerindians, in their traditional boats.
+The tours out to the Flamingos, are only done by Amerindians, using their traditional boats.

 Forget about water skiing, surf kiting or any of that stuff on the Lagoon.
 It is not going to happen.
 But on the ocean side of the lagoon you have options for those and other water sports.